bgonzalezbustamante/chilean-undersecretaries/README.md

 The folder "code" contains the exploratory data analysis in RMD and MD formats ([**eda_undersecretaries.md**](code/eda_undersecretaries.md)).

-The files will be overwritten if you run the R script conteined in "eda_undersecretaries.Rmd".
+The files will be overwritten if you run the R script contained in "eda_undersecretaries.Rmd".

 ### Codebook